annawestin/annawestin.github.io/index.md

 **RoboCup German Open**, 2018

 Participated in the RoboCup@Home League with the team LiU@HomeWreckers.
-The robot used was the Softbank robot Pepper.
+The robot used was the Softbank robot Pepper that through automation had to solve tasks in a staged up home.
 My responsibility was the Natural Language Processing of the robot. **[**[News article](https://www.nyteknik.se/ingenjorskarriar/vm-vilken-ar-den-basta-hemroboten-6909132)**]**

 **SMART Door/Digital receptionist**, 2017